 Finally, Local Authorities now have the “power to meet care needs”, allowing them to, during this time, prioritise the needs of the most vulnerable and at-risk, even to the extent of temporarily reducing or delaying other care provision.

-With this issue being so potentially complicated, the full terms of the Care Act Easement are outlined here, they have been updated as of the 20th May, with specific guidance on a large number of scenarios.
+With this issue being so potentially complicated, the full terms of the Care Act Easement are outlined here, they have been updated as of the 20th September.

 Guidance for carers

 What should you be doing as a carer

-As a carer, unless you are self-isolating alongside the person you are caring for, it is recommended you do the same.
-This includes:
+As a carer, unless you are self-isolating alongside the person you are caring for, it is recommended that: